World's wind turbines to cross the 300 gigawatt mark - data

 Europe, which has led the world on wind, still represents around a third of all capacity, with more than 100 gigawatts, but its growth has been stalled by uncertainty as financial crisis has meant abrupt changes to subsidy regimes.

-The European Commission, the European Union’s executive, has supported the idea of harmonisation of subsidies across the European Union and said it will publish guidelines before the summer break in August.
+The European Commission, the European Union’s executive, has supported the idea of harmonization of subsidies across the European Union and said it will publish guidelines before the summer break in August.

 However, EU authorities cannot dictate to member states what kind of energy sources they use and how they are financed.